Time's Up's New President & CEO Tina Tchen Has Big Plans

 After the announcement, Michelle Obama complimented her former Chief of Staff on Twitter, calling Tchen “one of the most brilliant and purposeful leaders I’ve ever worked with.”

 Tchen has been involved in Time’s Up since its inception, co-founding the Time’s Up Legal Defense Fund, which provides legal aid and PR to survivors who come forward.
-She succeeds CEO Lisa Borders, who resigned in Feburary 2019 after sexual assault allegations were leveled against her 36-year-old son.
+She succeeds CEO Lisa Borders, who resigned in February 2019 after sexual assault allegations were levelled against her 36-year-old son.
 Afterward, COO Rebecca Goldman served as interim CEO.

 Refinery29: You were a founding member of Time’s Up.
-How would you characterize the energy of the meetings in those early days?
+How would you characterise the energy of the meetings in those early days?

 Tina Tchen: “As someone outside the industry, we have the idea of Hollywood stars hanging out on Saturday night, or going to parties.
 They actually aren’t.
 They didn’t have a community with one another.
 So in the early days there was, for them, this real connection and discovery of women in the same position, in the same field, sharing the same experiences — but never talking about them before.